Last modified: April 7, 2019

 2. We host FlaskData services at SAS 70 certified hosting facilities at Amazon AWS.

-3. We secure and periodically audit FlaskData services using HIPAA compliance security rule guidelines in technical, administrative and physical areas.
+3. We secure and periodically audit FlaskData services using HIPAA and GDPR compliance security rule guidelines in technical, administrative and physical areas.
 If you have any questions please feel free to visit the FlaskData web site and click on the Contact Us link in the site footer.